Kaiddd/Roblox-Client-Optimizer/README.md

 - Enables BatchAssetApi

 # Subscribers
-Thanks to our amazing subscribers to help keep the project alive!
+Thanks to our amazing subscribers who help keep the project alive!
 - livelytheboopmushie